5 Surprising Landlord Liabilities DC, Virginia & Maryland Rental Owners Must Know

 Residential Property Management

-Managing a rental property requires more than collecting rent and handling maintenance—it also means understanding the potential legal liabilities that could arise.
-While most landlords are aware they could be held responsible for common issues like unsafe stairs or icy walkways, there are several lesser-known liability risks that can catch even experienced property owners off guard.
-Being proactive and informed can make all the difference in protecting your investment and minimizing legal exposure.
+Managing a rental property requires more than collecting rent and handling maintenance — it also means understanding legal liabilities that can surface from unexpected sources.
+While most DC, Virginia, and Maryland landlords are aware they could be held responsible for obvious hazards like unsafe stairs or icy walkways, several lesser-known liability risks catch even experienced property owners off guard.

-This article explores five surprising landlord liabilities and offers strategies for mitigating risk, ensuring compliance, and maintaining tenant safety.
+This article explores five surprising landlord liabilities and offers specific strategies for mitigating risk in the DC metro market, where tenant protections under DC, Virginia, and Maryland law create distinct compliance obligations.

 1. Tenant Dog Bites and Animal-Related Incidents

-• Prohibit pets in the lease agreement unless explicitly approved in writing.
+• Prohibit pets unless explicitly approved in writing via a pet addendum

-• Include language requiring pets to be leashed at all times in common areas.
+• Include lease language requiring pets to be leashed in all common areas

-• Require renters insurance that includes liability coverage for pet-related incidents.
+• Require renters insurance that includes pet liability coverage

 2. Criminal Activity on the Premises

 Landlords may be held accountable if they fail to take reasonable precautions to prevent foreseeable crimes on their property.
-Courts have held landlords liable for not addressing known security issues—such as broken locks or inadequate lighting—that led to harm.
-In some cases, landlords have also faced consequences for allowing tenants to engage in criminal behavior, including drug activity.
+DC courts have held landlords liable for not addressing known security issues — broken locks, inadequate lighting — that led to tenant harm.
+Virginia and Maryland courts apply a similar negligence standard when a landlord had notice of a security deficiency and failed to remedy it.

-• Ensure all entryways have functional locks and deadbolts.
+• Ensure all entryways have functional locks and deadbolts — and replace them promptly after any reported break-in

-• Maintain exterior lighting, especially near entrances and walkways.
+• Maintain exterior lighting, especially near entrances, stairwells, and parking areas

-• Respond promptly to tenant complaints or reports of suspicious activity.
+• Respond promptly to tenant complaints about suspicious activity or security deficiencies

-• Include clauses in the lease that prohibit illegal activity and outline grounds for eviction.
+• Include lease clauses that prohibit illegal activity and specify grounds for eviction

 3. Liability for Window Falls and Faulty Screens

-Every year, thousands of children are injured falling from windows—many of which have screens that are not designed to prevent falls.
-Landlords may be held liable, especially if the window was unusually low, the screen was damaged, or safety concerns had been raised but not addressed.
+Every year, children are injured falling from windows with screens that are not designed to prevent falls.
+Landlords may be held liable — especially where the window was unusually low, the screen was damaged, or safety concerns had been raised but not addressed.

-• Inspect all windows and screens before a tenant moves in.
+• Inspect all windows and screens before tenant move-in as part of your standard unit turnover checklist

-• Ensure that screens are securely installed and in good condition.
+• Ensure screens are securely installed and in good condition — and clearly communicate they are not fall-prevention devices

-• Promptly repair or replace damaged screens when reported.
+• Repair or replace damaged screens promptly when reported

 4. Exposure to Secondhand Smoke

-Secondhand smoke can lead to health complaints, habitability claims, and even lawsuits—particularly if a tenant has a disability such as asthma or another respiratory condition.
-Courts have recognized secondhand smoke as a nuisance and a potential breach of the implied warranty of habitability, which requires landlords to maintain safe living conditions.
+Secondhand smoke can lead to health complaints, habitability claims, and lawsuits — particularly if a tenant has a disability such as asthma or another respiratory condition.
+Courts have recognized secondhand smoke as a nuisance and a potential breach of the implied warranty of habitability.

-• If smoking is permitted, designate outdoor smoking areas away from windows, doors, and ventilation systems.
+• If smoking is permitted in NoVA or Maryland properties, designate outdoor smoking areas away from windows, doors, and HVAC intakes

-• Include clear language in the lease regarding smoking rules and tenant responsibilities.
+• Include clear smoking policy language in all lease agreements

-• Document all tenant communications related to smoke complaints or accommodations.
+• Document all tenant communications related to smoke complaints or accommodation requests

 5. Bedbug Infestations and Pest Liability

-Bedbug outbreaks are on the rise, and landlords may be legally responsible for extermination and related costs—especially if they delay action after being notified.
-In some jurisdictions, landlords are automatically liable for pest control under housing and habitability laws.
+Bedbug outbreaks are on the rise, and DC, Virginia, and Maryland landlords may be legally responsible for extermination and related costs — especially if they delay action after being notified.

-• Have units inspected and certified bedbug-free by a licensed pest control provider between tenancies.
+• Have units inspected and certified bedbug-free by a licensed pest control provider before each new tenancy

-• Include bedbug disclosure forms and cooperation agreements in lease documents.
+• Include bedbug disclosure forms and mutual cooperation agreements in lease documents

-• Require tenants to report suspected infestations immediately and follow treatment protocols.
+• Require tenants to report suspected infestations immediately and follow the treatment protocol

-• Respond quickly to any report of bedbugs and document all actions taken.
+• Respond quickly to any bedbug report and document all actions taken in writing

-While these landlord liabilities may seem uncommon, they are very real and can have significant financial and legal consequences.
-Being proactive—by updating lease agreements, conducting thorough tenant screenings, scheduling routine inspections, and responding quickly to maintenance and safety concerns—can help prevent costly disputes and ensure compliance with state and local laws.
+While these landlord liabilities may seem uncommon, they carry real financial and legal consequences in the DC, Virginia, and Maryland markets.
+Being proactive — updating lease agreements, conducting thorough tenant screenings, scheduling routine inspections, and responding quickly to maintenance and safety concerns — can prevent costly disputes and ensure compliance with applicable state and local law.

-Keep in mind that landlord-tenant laws vary by jurisdiction, so it’s always wise to consult with a real estate attorney before making major policy changes or revising lease documents.
-An experienced property management company can also be a valuable resource for navigating these risks while ensuring your property remains compliant and profitable.
+Because landlord-tenant laws vary significantly across DC, Virginia, and Maryland jurisdictions, always consult with a real estate attorney before making major policy changes or revising lease documents.
+An experienced regional property management company can also be a valuable resource for navigating these risks.

-Understanding and addressing hidden landlord liabilities is key to successful property ownership.
-A qualified property management partner can help you stay compliant, protect tenants, and avoid costly mistakes.
-Gordon James Realty specializes in comprehensive property management services that reduce legal risk and enhance property performance.
-Learn more about our residential property management services or contact us today to discuss how we can support your investment goals.
+Understanding and proactively addressing hidden landlord liabilities is key to successful property ownership in the DC metro area.
+Gordon James Realty provides full-service property management that reduces legal risk across Washington DC, Northern Virginia, and Maryland.
+Learn more about our residential property management services or contact us today.

 Home Owner